© Bank of America Corporation. All rights reserved.

 You can help make the transfer of assets run more smoothly by discussing goals with the nominated trustees and clarifying your intentions during your lifetime.

-“If you are establishing a testamentary trust, start with a conversation with the future trustee,” says Stacy Allred.
+“If you are establishing a testamentary trust, start with a conversation with the future trustee,” says Galinskaya, managing director at Merrill.
 “A trustee is often given flexibility to make ‘discretionary’ distributions of assets for the beneficiary’s needs, such as health, education, maintenance and support.
 Discuss philosophies and what process and guidelines you are using to make lifetime gifting decisions and delegate certain responsibilities.”

 For those who’ve built careers on being decisive, handing over the reins to someone else can be particularly difficult.
-“It was a tug-of-war to get my own parents to realize they couldn’t handle their finances anymore,” says Lori Sieber, a senior trust officer at U.S. Trust.
+“It was a tug-of-war to get my own parents to realize they couldn’t handle their finances anymore,” says Lori Sieber, a senior trust officer at Bank of America Private Bank.
 “It’s a trust issue and a control issue.
 It’s probably one of the hardest conversations children will ever have with their parents.”
 Sometimes these well-meaning conversations can have unintended consequences, like angering or scaring your parents.
 Parents may feel like they’re losing control or being forced to do something that perhaps they are not equipped to understand anymore.

 Family members can support aged or infirm loved ones by helping them relinquish control in stages, rather than asking them to do so in one fell swoop.